 Specific Cinnabon financial qualification thresholds are in the FDD.
 Planning benchmark: on a $350K total project, the SBA equity injection is $35K–$70K from non-borrowed liquid funds.
 The $188K–$511K range makes Cinnabon one of the most accessible Focus Brands concepts.
 Working capital reserves for the pre-steady-state ramp period — especially if opening in a new mall that is still building traffic — should be modeled conservatively.

 ClearValue Lending works with franchise operators at every stage — from first-unit acquisition to multi-unit expansion.
 Apply at Find my match.
-Your file routes to one matched lender in our network.
+Your file routes to the funding partners in our network best matched to your file.
 Related: SBA 7(a) loans explained · SBA 504 loan explained.

 Sources